khsthomas/jersey-https-client/blog.md

 That it folks, creating a Jersey client that supports `https` is doable when you know how to do it.

 ## Acknowledgements
+                                ]

-I would like to thank Malin Ekholm and Aslak Hellesøy for feedback.
+I would like to thank Malin Ekholm for feedback.

 ## Resources